AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-07: UI enhancement started: Centering text on mobile in SolutionBrands.tsx.
 Will use Tailwind responsive text alignment classes (max-sm:text-center) for <h2> and <p> elements.
 Will validate on mobile and update memory after completion.
 2025-08-07: UI enhancement complete: Centered <h2> and <p> text on mobile in SolutionBrands.tsx using max-sm:text-center Tailwind classes.
 No errors found after implementation.
 Visual result validated and memory updated.

+2025-08-07: Feature implementation started: Animate SolutionCapabilities section with Framer Motion, add cool hover animation to cards.
+Will use motion.section for entrance animation, motion.div for cards, staggered child animation, and whileHover for scale/shadow effect. 'use client' directive required for Next.js client-side rendering.
+Will validate animation and update memory after completion.